 He quickly mastered the new “coordinate remote viewing” methodology, and used both that and some of his earlier techniques to perform exemplary service as a remote viewer.
 Some notable projects he worked on during this time included remote viewing Soviet R&D facilities, the US stealth aircraft program, hostages in the Middle East, narco-trafficking during the War on Drugs,

 and many others.
 During his two remote viewing assignments, he worked not only as a viewer, but also as a project officer, monitor, and analyst.

 While still a remote viewer, Mel Riley reached the end of his military career and retired on July 1, 1990.
 He settled with his wife Edith, an experienced emergency room nurse, in the town of Scandinavia, Wisconsin.
-Here his knowledge of Native American tradition, crafts, and history paid off.
+Here his knowledge of Native American tradition, crafts, and history paid off again.
 He was hired as director of the New London Public Museum, which preserves the region’s natural, historical, and native culture.
 He also continued to do private remote viewing work for special projects conducted by other ex-military members of the unit.
-Now retired from all employment, Mel and Edith continue to enjoy life in the beautiful surroundings in which they lived.
+Eventually retired from all employment, Mel and Edith continued to enjoy life in the beautiful surroundings in which they lived.
 Sadly, at 6:06 AM, April 25, 2020, Mel passed away from complications of lung cancer in the hospital near their home.
 Despite the ongoing COVID 19 restrictions Edith, who has always loved and supported him, was able to be by his side.